mozilla/OpenDesign/README.md

 # Community Design

 Welcome to the Community Design Repo.
 Here you can file issues with your design requests for the community design group, find collaborators, or find design tasks to tackle.
-Don't forget to use the appropriate label to let people know what you're looking for!
+Don't forget to use the issue template below to make sure you are including all the relevant information!

 Anyone can take (or make) a design issue!